-Comanche ISD will use the scores on the AP Calculus Multiple Choice section for determining student growth for those students taking AP Calculus Pre-Post Tests.
-Because the Multiple-Choice portion is 50% of the AP test, the minimum score/points required to earn a 5 on the given AP test will be cut in half and
+Comanche ISD will use the scores on the AP Calculus Multiple Choice section to determine student growth for those students taking AP Calculus Pre-Post Tests.
+Because the Multiple-Choice portion is 50% of the AP test, the minimum score/points required to earn a 5 on the given AP test will be cut in half and considered a perfect score.
+For example, on a test where 72 points are required to earn a 5, a 36 (half of 72) will be considered a perfect score.
+The Gap Closure Method will be used to set a growth target for each student.
+The percentage of the gap to be closed will be determined after all tests (MAP & district-created pre/post-tests) are given, to ensure fairness and validity with student growth targets throughout the district.